judachury/coldfusion-api/README.md

-This are components to connect to different APIs and Internal handlers
+These are components to connect to different APIs and Internal handlers

 1- CampaignMonitor: send transactional emails usign Campaign Monitor 2- Database: connect to a db datasource